HOW TO CREATE A WEBSITE

 You’ll see everything just as in Office Word.
 Maybe only some bloggers are using visual output for building.

 Everything will be converted into HTML language and you can add shortcode snippets if needed.
-For your knowledge, many plugins give us just the shortcode and you have to place it in the right place, but don’t worry, no coding for you – it’s just an option.
+For your knowledge, many plugins give us just the shortcode and you have to place it in the HTML output.

 Your new bestie.
 With integrated builders we can make pages in a drag-and-drop style.
 Basically the whole building is through builder.